whiteSHADOW1234/FinalProject/README.md

 #### 4. Find a friend to play this game with you ~

-Or you can just play this game with your hands(/the computer) if you don't have any friends...
+Or you can just play this game with your hands(/the AI) if you don't have any friends...

 I will use this type of words to represent *RIGHT[BLUE] PLAYER*.